 School transport association prays for safety of children

-MEMBERS of the St Catherine School Transport Association on January 5 – a day before the opening of the new school term – gathered at the Portmore Heart Academy in St Catherine where they put the nation's children before God in prayers.
+MEMBERS of the St Catherine School Transport Association on January 12 – start of the second week of the new school year – gathered at the Portmore Heart Academy in St Catherine where they put the nation's children before God in prayers.

 Held under the theme 'Rescue the nation's children from the clutches of the enemy through prayer', tears flowed as some of those offering prayers spoke about the attacks children suffered in 2019 as well as the disregard shown to them by some motorists on the roads.